Merrillville diversity statement has full council approval

 MERRILLVILLE — A statement of diversity and equality has the full approval of Merrillville’s elected officials and department heads.

-Councilman Leonard White on Tuesday became the final council member to choose to sign the document.
+Councilman Leonard White was the final council member to choose to sign the document.

 In a special meeting earlier this month, White was the only council member who opposed signing the statement.
 At that time he indicated he supports diversity, but he feels the council hasn’t been fully inclusive.